 Keep It Moving: Circulation and Skin Health

+1. Don’t smoke!
+Nicotine constricts blood vessels, starving the skin and other organs of oxygen and vital nutrients.
+2. Exercise A regular exercise program is a great way to ensure your skin stays properly nourished and to optimize conditions for collagen renewal.
 3. Eat foods high in iron Low iron intake can cause in iron-deficiency anemia.
 This condition involves a detectable drop in the number of red blood cells, which carry oxygen to skin and other tissues in our body.
 Even the strictest vegans can help protect themselves from this type of anemia by paying close attention to their dietary habits.
 In addition to eating plenty of green, leafy vegetables, beans, tofu, nuts, and dried fruits, it's also important to avoid overconsumption of certain salts, minerals, and other substances, such as calcium, antacids, and caffeine, that when consumed in excess can inhibit the body’s ability to absorb iron.
 Signs of anemia may include extremely pale, thin skin, as well as cracks at the sides of the mouth and sores on the tongue.
 Some conditions, such as heavy menstruation, can result in anemia despite a diet rich in iron.
 It's a good idea to have your doctor check your blood count from time to time to determine whether you need an iron supplement.
+4. Be aware of symptoms and causes of poor circulation Vascular disease as well as diabetes and hypothyroidism can result in decreased blood flow to the skin.
+Persistent symptoms of these diseases—including swollen legs and feet, puffiness of the face, chronic sores on the mouth, feet, and legs, acne breakouts, and extremely dry skin—should be checked out by your physician. |

 0 Comments: